 - Using baby wipes or a wet washcloth, gently remove the dried baking soda.

-- Dry up the skin and apply your preferred moisturizer to moist the area.
+- Dry up the skin and apply your preferred moisturizer to moisten the area.

 Can I Use Baking Soda For Puffy Eyes?